d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

          legend=['labels', '1-step preds'], figsize=(6, 3))
 ```

-The one-step-ahead predictions look nice.
+The one-step-ahead predictions look good.
-Even near the end $t=1000$ the predictions still look trustworthy.
+even near the end $t=1000$.

-However, there is just one little problem to this:
-if we observe sequence data only until time step 604 (`n_train + tau`),
+Now consider, what if we only observe sequence data
+up until time step 604 (`n_train + tau`)
+but wished to make predictions several steps
+into the future.
-we cannot hope to receive the inputs
+Unfortunately, we cannot directly compute
-for all the future one-step-ahead predictions.
+the one-step-ahead prediction for time step 609,
-Instead, we need to use earlier predictions
+because we do not know the corresponding inputs,
+having seen only up to $x_{604}$.
+We can address this problem by plugging in
-as input to our model for these future predictions,
+our earlier predictions as inputs to our model
+for making subsequent predictions,
-one step at a time:
+projecting forward, one step at a time,
+until reaching the desired sequence step:

 $$
 \hat{x}_{605} = f(x_{601}, x_{602}, x_{603}, x_{604}), \\